cn10xdev/Event-Management/README.md

 # Event Management Admin

-The admin side of an event management system build with MERN Stack
+The admin side of an event management system build with the MERN Stack

 ![overview](assets/overview.gif)